 This popular walking/jogging path will take you from the mouth of the Miami River, north through Bayfront park, and then on through Bayside Marketplace and the MIAMarina at Bayside, and ends at Museum Park.

 As you turn north, you will walk through the 32-acre Bayfront Park right on the bay.
-The park itself contains a large paved walkway lined with palm trees, benches, large lawns, a playground, a giant fountain, an amphitheater, and a smaller performance pavilion.
+The park itself contains a large paved walkway lined with palm trees, benches, large lawns, a playground with soft outdoor flooring, a giant fountain, an amphitheater, and a smaller performance pavilion.
 The main attraction, however, are the views of the bay and the towering skyline.

 Continuing north on the waterfront path is the Bayside Marketplace and The MIAMarina at Bayside.
 Once you clear the Port bridge, you will walk around the FTX Arena (home of the Miami Heat) and around the Museum Park Marina/Boat Slip.

 You finish the path at the 21-acre Maurice A. Ferré Park (AKA Museum Park).
 The park is home to PAMM and the Patricia and Phillip Frost Museum of Science.
 The park is on the bay at the cruise ship turning basin where you can sometimes watch the giant ships turning to head back out to sea.